 - GRE POWER PREP II Software – Preparation for Computer Based GRE revised General Test – This software is inclusive of two full-length practice tests.
 The tests are timed which helps in stimulating the candidate giving the test and giving a complete test-taking experience to the candidate.

 The SAT exam is conducted by the College Board and is solely meant for undergraduate studies.
 Whereas, the GRE exam is conducted by the ETS GRE and is for graduate studies.

 The maths syllabus for GRE is Algebra, Calculus and Additional Topics.

 The time taken to finish the GRE syllabus depends entirely on the capacity of the candidate.
 A fast learner might do it in less time whereas some people can do it at their own pace.

 The GRE exam syllabus is vast, complicated and demanding.
 The questions asked are tricky and more often try to lead you to wrong answers.
 It takes a well-developed plan along with consistent effort to get a score above par.
-Let our Leverage Edu experts mentor you in all the sections of the GRE to help you ace the exam with flying colors.
+Let our Leverage Edu experts mentor you in all the sections of the GRE to help you ace the exam with flying colours.